planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 Working with commits
 ====================

-With setup complete, we can now perform the basic task of a versioned repository: a commit.
+With setup complete, we can now perform the basic task of a versioned repository: a :term:`commit`.

 .. todo:: Mention logs / troubleshooting.

 Initial commit
 --------------

 We can now import data into our repository and make our first commit (snapshot).
-This will be the baseline from which we will work:
+This will be the baseline from which we will work.

 #.
-From the :file:`repo` directory created in the previous section, import the data from the database into the repository:
+From the :file:`repo` directory created in the previous section, use the ``geogig pg import`` command to import the data from the database into the repository:

    .. code-block:: console

       geogig pg import --database geogig -t bikepdx --host localhost --port 5432 --user postgres

+   .. note:: Adjust the connection parameters as necessary.

    ::